3mdeb/blog.3mdeb.com/source/_posts/2017-07-22-robot-framework-as-embedded-systems-validation-framework.markdown

 ## Robot Framework first try

-Project by itself seems to be very popular and at first glance have well designed.
+Project by itself seems to be very popular and at first glance has well designed.
 It gives ability to leverage enormous amount of Python libraries and have integrated most important ones.
 I decided to start with installation in
 virtualenv: